 At Eye Specialists of Napa Valley, our board-certified ophthalmologists perform YAG laser capsulotomy as a follow-up procedure for cataract surgery, when needed.
 Following cataract surgery, some patients can develop a cloudiness in the natural capsule holding their new lens (known as posterior capsular opacification, or PCO).
 This can cause a decrease in the ability to see as well as you did right after cataract surgery.
-Our team performs YAG laser capsulotomy, a quick and noninvasive procedure, to restore the clarity of the lens.
-If you are starting to notice blurred vision, double vision, a glare, or anything else abnormal after your cataract surgery, contact our board-certified ophthalmologists today.
+Our skilled eye surgeons perform YAG laser capsulotomy, a quick and noninvasive procedure, to restore the clarity of the lens.
+If you are starting to notice blurred vision, double vision, a glare, or anything else abnormal after your cataract surgery in Napa, CA, contact our board-certified ophthalmologists today.

 YAG Laser FAQ